mtrill47/HTB-quick-notes/Quick (HTTP 3, Symlinks, ESI Injection).md

 </esi:include>
 ```

-- now run the search ticket query and the bash script will be made on the remote server
+- now run the search ticket query and the bash script will be made on the remote server.
 - edit the `esi.xsl` script on you machine to run the command that'll run the bash script and spawn a reverse shell.